 - Supply pens, pencils, calculators (when appropriate), and extra paper (as necessary).

 - Walk around the room to ensure students are working on the correct exam section.

 - Guard against attempts at cheating.

 - This year, pay particular attention to students’ PPE (masks, gloves, etc.) to ensure they’re not being used to conceal any information during the exam.

 - Keep the room and exam materials attended at all times.

-- Read, eat, drink, engage in conversation, correct papers, use a computer or laptop, or perform any activity not related to the administration.
+- Never read, eat, drink, engage in conversation, correct papers, use a computer or laptop, or perform any activity not related to the administration.

-- Use phones or mobile devices during the exam unless it is an emergency or an administration incident warrants it.
+- Never use phones/mobile devices during the exam unless it is an emergency or an administration incident warrants.
 If a proctor has a mobile device, it must be set to silent so it won’t cause any disturbance or be a distraction.